secrierlab/SpottedPy/README.md

 # Clone the repository
 git clone https://github.com/secrierlab/SpottedPy.git
 ```
-and then add the location of this folder in sys.path.append("path/to/cloned spottedpy folder")
+and then add the location of this folder in sys.path.append("path/to/cloned spottedpy folder").

-# Navigate to the project directory
-cd your-repo

 To use SpottedPy follow instructions in spottedPy_multiple_slides.ipynb (this tutorial walks through using SpottedPy with multiple spatial slides, highly recommended for downstream statistical analysis).
 If only one slide is available, follow spottedpy_tutorial_sample_dataset.ipynb tutorial (not recommended for statistical downstream test, but allows for visualisation of hotspots).